Chapter 11 : Game On

 “You have to, Harry,” persuaded Ginny.
 “You're Head Auror, and this is a case.
 Get out there and get on that bastard's trail before it disappears.
 I won't leave his side.”

 He scanned those around him.
 Ginny, Hermione.
 They were here.
 So were James and Norah.
+Ron was not, for he was notifying the rest of the family as Harry had requested, but someone crucial was missing.
 His daughter was missing from the group.
 Where was Lily?
 He turned to Hermione, worried.
 He didn't wish to believe that Lily was hurt as well, but with Parker Namken's name whispering to him from the back of his mind and Al's attack, Harry wasn't willing to look past anything.
 Anything was possible now.

 “I–I don't know,” answered Hermione hopelessly.